tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/客户端 API/Web/API 概览_intl_en.md

 ## Supported Platforms

-The TRTC Web SDK is based on WebRTC and can be used on mainstream desktop and mobile browsers.
+The TRTC web SDK is based on WebRTC and can be used on mainstream desktop and mobile browsers.
 For details about browser support, see the table below.
 If your browser (for example, WebView) is not in the list, you can run a [TRTC Web SDK Support Level Test](https://web.sdk.qcloud.com/trtc/webrtc/demo/detect/index.html) in the browser to test whether it fully supports WebRTC.

 <table>